House Republicans are pushing Trump's big bill to the brink of passage

 At the same time, conservatives, including those from the House Freedom Caucus, held out for steeper reductions.
 Republicans had warned the Senate against making changes to the House-passed bill, but senators put their own stamp on the final draft.

 The House ground to a standstill Wednesday as a handful of holdouts refused to move so quickly.
-One roll call dragged for some seven hours while another stalled for more than five, and Trump himself worked the phones and lashed out on social media.
+A morning roll call dragged for about seven hours, while an evening vote stalled for more than five, and Trump himself worked the phones and lashed out on social media.

 “The president’s message was, ‘We’re on a roll,’” said Rep. Ralph Norman, R-S.C.
 “He wants to see this.”